Alinoker/emo-birthday/README.md

 # emo-birthday
 Birthday invitation where the user has a playful dynamic to the webpage

-By clicking the button (NO)
-the button moves into different positions
+By (trying) to click the button (NO) the button moves into different positions

-Another highlight
+Another highlight:
-The button (yes)
+The button (YES)
-directs the user into a YT link
+directs the user into a funny YouTube link

 He algo gets to enjoy a Simple Plan music